Ranafm/weather-journal-app/README.md

 - package.json

 # Description:
 #### The user enters the zip code (US) and his feeling then press Generate button.
-The temperature, the date, and the user feeling will appear to the user
+The temperature, the date, and the user feeling will appear to the user.
+#### The project bulit using node.js and the request made using openweather API.